meteor/meteor/guide/source/writing-atmosphere-packages.md

 From within your test entry point, you can import other files as you would in the package proper.

+You can also use [`mtest`](https://github.com/zodern/mtest) to test your packages like so:

+`mtest --package ./ --once 2.14`

+Which helps immensely if you'd like to test your package in CI/CD setup.
+You can see an example [here](https://github.com/monti-apm/monti-apm-agent/blob/master/.github/workflows/test.yml).

 You can read more about testing in Meteor in the [Testing article](testing.html).

 <h2 id="publishing-atmosphere">Publishing your package</h2>